A uniform set of national laws for co-operatives is being progressively introduced by the States and Territories.

 The new co-operatives laws in the other States and Territories using the CNL will also comprise 4 pieces of legislation, being their enabling Act, the CNL, the CNR and their Local Regulations.

-The Co-operatives National Law (CNL) is being implemented as a staged process, where each State or Territory commences its CNL when its legislation (eg. enabling laws and Local Regulations) and supporting arrangements are in place.
+The CNL is being implemented as a staged process, with each State or Territory commencing its CNL or consistent co-operatives laws when its legislation (ie. enabling laws and Local Regulations) and supporting arrangements are in place.

-Differences between the States and Territories will affect the date on which the CNL can be started in that jurisdiction, eg. election cycles, changes of governments and legislative priorities.
-Jurisdictions that have commenced their CNL laws are listed in the following table.
-The Co-operatives Acts and their supporting Regulations for these jurisdictions have been repealed upon the commencement of the CNL in the particular State or Territory.
+Jurisdictions that have commenced their CNL or consistent laws are listed in the following table.
+The Co-operatives Acts and their supporting Regulations for these jurisdictions have been repealed upon commencement of the CNL in the particular State or Territory.

 Same date as Vic